Share this article with your friends

 Much of my research concerns the way in which the New Testament uses the Hebrew Scriptures, and the intertextual reading strategies this generates; I am regular member of the British Old Testament in the New Seminar and co-edited the recent JSNT volume on this subject.
-I am presently writing a volume on the use of the Old Testament in the accounts of Jesus’ death.
+I recently completed a volume on the use of the Old Testament in the accounts of Jesus’ death, and edited a volume on methodologies in the NT's use of the Jewish Scriptures.
 I also have a particular interest in the Epistle to the Hebrews, and am working on a project on the thirteenth chapter of that text.

 I am a member of the Society of Biblical Literature and the Tyndale Fellowship.

 I currently advise and supervise a number of students at both Masters and doctoral levels, on a variety of matters relating to biblical interpretation.
 I would welcome enquiries from those interested in:

 - The use of Jewish Scriptures in the New Testament

 - The Epistle to the Hebrews